KxSystems/kx-vscode/README.md

 - **Execute current selection** - Takes the current selection (or current line if nothing is selected) and executes it against the active connection.
 Results are displayed in the [Output window and/or the KDB Results window](#view-results).

+- **Execute current block** - Selects the q expression under cursor and executes it against the active connection.
+Results are displayed in the [Output window and/or the KDB Results window](#view-results).

 - **Run q file in new q instance** - If q is installed and executable from the terminal you can execute an entire q script on a newly launched q instance.
 Executing a file on a new instance is done in the terminal, and allows interrogation of the active q process from the terminal window.

 ### Insights query execution